 At 34, living such a life beneath the threshold, I deem “okay” to dehumanize my spirit when it comes to life quality.
 Living out a life incongruent with my chosen quality of life erodes a piece of my character, my essence, and who I am, and what I want for my life.
 To take this away, to bring me back into a life where I am in even more pain, is beyond contemplation for me.
 In these cases, I want out!

-As I said, I find it extraordinary conversations around DNR are localized to hospitalizations and mainly around health care proxy and who will make medical and psychiatric decisions if this or that condition gets worse.
+As I said, I find it extraordinary conversations around DNR are localized to hospitalizations and mainly around health care proxys.
+So, who will make medical and psychiatric decisions if your condition gets worse?
 You aren’t able to communicate your health and medical desires to the doctors.
 If we are to honor the pain of psychic impairments and mental health distress/extreme states, then having a frank talk about DNR’s for people with complex comorbid psychiatric issues makes perfect sense.
 These need to be ingrained into treating people with severe psychiatric problems and medical complexities, which further aggravate quality of life and cast doubt around the need to carry out any further interventions.

 Sometimes, contemplating death and accepting our bodies’ limits puts our health into a better perspective.
 At other times, it can put our wants and needs in life at the forefront of the conversation.
 Making it very clear what our quality of life needs to be for living.
 In the end, the only final thing is how we choose to live our lives instead of life, and its circumstances, making that decision for us in some tragic turn of events.
 The only thing genuinely sad is not knowing which you want before it’s too late.